-December 2009
+January 2009

-With the start of 2010, New Jersey employers may find it useful to review the notification requirements relating to employees' workplace rights and responsibilities under both state and federal law.
-There have been important changes in the law this past year, and employers should ensure that the posters are current.
+With the start of 2009, New Jersey employers may find it useful to review the notification requirements relating to employees' workplace rights and responsibilities under both state and federal law.

 Employers are mandated under both New Jersey and federal law to display official posters informing employees of the law relating to their rights and responsibilities.
-An employer who fails to comply with these requirements may face monetary fines or other penalties, including loss of the ability to rely on otherwise applicable statutes of limitation.
+An employer who fails to comply with these requirements may face monetary fines or other penalties.
 Generally, to comply with these regulations, an employer must post the most recent version of the posters in locations visible to all employees and applicants for employment.
 Employers should display these notices in areas accessible to all employees, such as a lunchroom, break-room or human resources office.
 New Jersey also requires that certain of the notices be distributed to employees.
 This article serves as a reminder and summary of New Jersey's notification requirements applicable to most employers.